Syrian Social Nationalist Party: SSNP in Syria

-The SSNP's stance during the Lebanese civil war and in Lebanese politics—where it has become a close ally of Hezbollah—was consistent with that of Syria, and that facilitated a rapprochement between the party and the Syrian government.
-During Hafez al-Assad's presidency, the party was increasingly tolerated.
-After the succession of his son Bashar in 2000, this process continued.
-In 2001, although still officially banned, the party was permitted to attend meetings of the Ba'ath-led National Progressive Front coalition of legal parties as an observer.
-In Spring 2005 the party was legalised in Syria, in what has been described as "an attempt to allow a limited form of political activity".
+The SSNP's stance during the Lebanese civil war and in Lebanese politics—where it has become a close ally of Hezbollah—was consistent with that of Syria, which facilitated a rapprochement between the party and the Syrian government.
+During the latter years of Hafez al-Assad's presidency, the party was increasingly tolerated.
+After the succession of his son Bashar al-Assad in 2000, this process continued.
+In 2001, while still officially banned, the party was permitted to attend meetings of the Ba'ath-led National Progressive Front coalition of legal parties as an observer.
+In spring 2005, the party was legalised in Syria, in what has been described as "an attempt to allow a limited form of political activity".

-Over time, the SSNP and the Syrian Baathist regime experienced a dramatic turnabout in their historical relationship, from enemies to allies.
-The process started as the party reckoned that Hafez al-Assad regional goals such as consolidating Syria's control over Lebanon and the PLO were consistent with the SSNP's goal of establishing Greater Syria, while the SSNP reciprocated acting as a Syrian proxy in Lebanon.
-The alliance has strengthened on the face of the Syrian Civil War.
+Over time, the SSNP and the Syrian Ba'athist regime experienced a dramatic turnaround in their historical relationship, from enemies to allies.
+The process started as the party reckoned that Hafez al-Assad's regional goals, such as consolidating Syria's control over Lebanon and the PLO, were consistent with the SSNP's goal of establishing Greater Syria, while the SSNP reciprocated by acting as a Syrian proxy in Lebanon.
+The alliance has strengthened in the face of the Syrian Civil War.

-In the 22 April 2007 election for the People's Council of Syria, the party gained 3 out of 250 in the parliament.
-In 2015, journalist Terry Glavin wrote that "But for a brief and friendly interregnum during the Baathist regime’s phoney national elections of 2012, the SSNP has been a member of Assad’s ruling coalition since 2005."
-Its Syrian leader is Ali Haidar, who has been one of the two non-Baath party minister's in the Damascus government since 2012, as Minister of State for National Reconciliation Affairs.
+In the 22 April 2007 election for the People's Council of Syria, the party gained three out of 250 seats in the parliament.
+In 2015, journalist Terry Glavin wrote, "But for a brief and friendly interregnum during the Baathist regime's phoney national elections of 2012, the SSNP has been a member of Bashar al-Assad's ruling coalition since 2005."
+Its Syrian leader is Ali Haidar, who has been one of the two non-Ba'ath party minister's in the Damascus government since 2012, as Minister of State for National Reconciliation Affairs.

-Notable SSNP politicians in Syria include Diala Barakat, Issam Al Mahayri, Joseph Sweid, Bushra Massouh, and Issam Bagdi.